aborroy/alfresco-genai/README.md

 3. Upload a number of documents to a given folder, for instance `/app:company_home/app:shared`

 4. (OPTIONAL) Compile the Alfresco AI Applier (if required)

-Compile the Alfresco AI Applier app if required

 ```sh
 $ cd alfresco-ai/alfresco-ai-applier